yoda66/TachyonNet/README.md

 X number of bytes sent to the socket.
 X is defined as 8192 bytes by default.

+    IMPORTANT: A default linux installation will not have enough file descriptors allocated to open up
+    65535 * 2 (TCP and UDP) sockets.
+Within Ubuntu/Debian,
+    see /etc/security/limits.conf file.

 A structured log format will be created.
 The default logging directory is the home directory of the user who runs the program, following by ".tachyon_net" and then a date stamp based